Vaccine Safety Concerns Shut Down Immunization Campaign In Philippines

 Dengue typically causes a moderate illness with flu-like symptoms.
 But in about 5 percent of cases, the disease can be life-threatening, with the possibility of internal bleeding and organ failure.
 Dengue sickens hundreds of millions of people and kills more than 20,000 each year.

-This severe form of dengue is a leading cause of death among children in some parts of Asia and Latin American, the World Health Organization says.
+This severe form of dengue is a leading cause of death among children in some parts of Asia and Latin America, the World Health Organization says.

 "As far as we know, as far as we are made aware, there are no reported deaths that are related to dengue vaccination," Ruby Dizon, the medical director at Sanofi Pasteur Philippines, told Reuters on Tuesday.

-Previous studies have found Dengavaxia is about 60 percent effective for children who live in countries where dengue is common.
-And those findings still stand, the company says.
+Previous studies have found Dengvaxia is about 60 percent effective for children who live in countries where dengue is common.
+Those findings still stand, the company says.

 But the new safety warning is particularly concerning for young children because they are less likely to have been exposed to dengue before getting the shot.

-Sanofi-Pasteur has not revealed how much the vaccine increases the risk of severe dengue.
+Sanofi Pasteur has not revealed how much the vaccine increases the risk of severe dengue.
 But a clinical trial, published in 2015, offers hints at the size of the effect.
-That study found that for children under age 9, the vaccine increased the risk of hospitalization, after catching dengue, by more about 50 percent.
+That study found that for children under age 9, the vaccine increased the risk of hospitalization, after catching dengue, by about 50 percent.
 By contrast, the vaccine decreased the risk of hospitalization by nearly half in older children.

 In response to the new safety warning, the WHO is reviewing its guidelines for the vaccine and is temporarily recommending the vaccine be given to people only if they know they've had previous infections.

-Sanofi-Pasteur has spent more than $1.5 billion to develop Dengavaxia over the past two decades.
+Sanofi Pasteur has spent more than $1.5 billion to develop Dengvaxia over the past two decades.
 The vaccine is currently approved in 19 countries, including Costa Rica, El Salvador, Guatemala, Indonesia, Mexico and Thailand.

 The Philippines was leading the most ambitious — and costly — effort to vaccinate kids.
-More than 700,000 kids, older age 9, had already received one dose.
+More than 700,000 kids, older than age 9, had already received one dose.
 Over the next few years, the country had planned to give two more doses to the 700,000 kids who had already received one dose.